divio/divio-cloud-docs/reference/docker-docker-compose.rst

 The second definition is for the ``database_default`` service.

-On the cloud, the project's database runs on one of our database clusters; locally, it runs on a Postgres instance in ``database_default``.
+On the cloud, the application's database runs on one of our database clusters; locally, it runs on a Postgres instance in ``database_default``.

 The directives mean: